What is a Dashboard in Excel?

 - Key Metrics for monitoring company Sales, finance, productivity and other criteria’s

-- Excel Dashboard helps out to set up organizational goals
+- The dashboard helps out to set up organizational goals

 - It helps out in a measurement of Efficiency of an employee based on work productivity & performance